What is Palliative Care?

 Patient A also has visits from a Medical Social Worker who helps her handle her directives just in case she wakes up one day unable to speak.
 She also gets visits from a chaplain who talks to her about her theological worries and prays for her.

-After three weeks of chemotherapy, patient A breast cancer is still stubborn.
+After three weeks of chemotherapy, patient A breast cancer is still stubborn and has proceeded to advanced cancer stage.
 She is told she only got six months left to live.
 She is advised to start hospice care at this juncture.
 The new team talks to her about the new symptoms and her impending death.
-This gives patient A, a chance to do all the things she dreamt of and reconcile with her family.
+This gives the dying patient A, a chance to do all the things she dreamt of, reconcile with her family and die at home within a loving environment.
 Patient A dies a peaceful death, surrounded by her loved ones.

 As you have learned from our illustration, there is time for both palliative care and hospice care, as well as the transition period.